Illustrative sample — not for submission

 —

-This page shows a fictitious example with similar depth and section headings to a paid Word/PDF letter from Planning Guard.
-Your download is built from your council, reference, concerns, preliminary scan, and any documents you uploaded — and may include scan-specific material themes, suggested steps, and non-material warnings where applicable.
-Always edit before submission.
+This page shows a fictitious example with similar section headings to a paid Word/PDF letter from Planning Guard.
+Your download is built from your council, reference, concerns, preliminary scan, and any documents you uploaded — always edit so the letter sounds like you, not a template.